Safe. am ?????? ???????? Safer Internet

 Raising a New Generation of Digital Citizens in Armenia

-published by European Schoonet (EUN), marked the ninth edition of Safer Internet Armenia.
-The programme, launched annually on Safer Internet Day (SID), currently unites public organisations, private organisations and educational institutions with the aim of raising awareness and educating about internet risks, privacy and security issues.
-In the framework of the Safer Internet Armenia programme (http://safe.am), each year schools in the capital city and regions of Armenia host open lessons and meetings with parents, during which issues related to safer use of the internet and digital technologies are discussed, and educational materials are disseminated.
-Participants receive relevant information on how best to use the internet for educational purposes, safely and effectively, while Armenian language resources are published and disseminated among different age groups.
-Read more on the Better Internet for Kids portal:
+published by European Schoonet (EUN), marked the ninth edition of the Safer Internet Armenia program.
+The initiative, launched annually on Safer Internet Day (SID), brings together public organisations, private sector partners and educational institutions with the aim of raising awareness and educating the public about internet risks, privacy and security issues.
+Within the framework of the Safer Internet Armenia programme (http://safe.am), schools in Yerevan and across the regions of Armenia host open lessons and parent meetings each year.
+These events address key issues related to the safer use of the internet and digital technologies and serve as platforms for distributing educational materials.
+Participants receive practical guidance on how to use the internet safely and effectively for educational purposes.
+In addition, Armenian-language resources are developed, published, and disseminated for different age groups.
+Read more on our web site...

 Armenian Edition of Web We Want Handbook for Young

-Media Education Center in frames of Safer Internet Armenia Program launched the Armenian Edition of the The Web We Want Handbook for 1 Young People of the European SchoolNet and INSAFE.
-For many young people in the early 21st century, their online personality, social interactions and activities are as important as their life in the physical world.
-Teachers, therefore, need to recognize this and help young people make the most of the opportunities online technologies and social media offer to develop key competences – and, crucially, become reflective and responsible citizens.
-Created by young people for young people, The Web We Want Handbook aims to explore rights and responsibilities and encourage reflection on their and peers' behaviour.
+Within the framework of the Safer Internet Armenia program, the Media Education Center launched the Armenian Edition of the The Web We Want Handbook for 1 Young People developed by European SchoolNet and INSAFE.
+For many young people in the early 21st century, their online identities, social interactions and activities are as important as their lives in the physical world.
+Teachers therefore need to recognize this reality and help young people make the most of the opportunities that online technologies and social media offer to develop key competences – and, crucially, to become reflective and responsible citizens.
+Created by young people for young people, The Web We Want Handbook aims to explore rights and responsibilities and to encourage reflection on personal and peer behaviour online.

 Global Online Safety Awareness Messages in Armenian

 STOP.
 THINK.
-CONNECT.™ is the Global Online Safety Awareness Campaign aimed to help all digital citizens stay safer and more secure online.
+CONNECT.™ is the global online safety awareness campaign aimed at helping all digital citizens stay safer and more secure online.
 STOP: make sure security measures are in place.
-THINK: about the 1consequences of your online actions.
-CONNECT: and enjoy the Internet. is the global online safety awareness campaign to help all digital citizens stay safer and more secure online.
+THINK: consider the 1consequences of your online actions.
+CONNECT: enjoy the Internet safety. is the global online safety awareness campaign to help all digital citizens stay safer and more secure online.
 The STOP.
 THINK.
-CONNECT.™ message was created by an unprecedented coalition of private companies, non-profits and government organizations with leadership provided by the National Cyber Security Alliance (NCSA) and the APWG.
-The campaign was launched in October of 2010 by the STOP.
+CONNECT.™ message was created by an unprecedented coalition of private companies, non-profits and government organizations, with leadership provided by the National Cyber Security Alliance (NCSA) and the APWG.
+The campaign was launched in October 2010 at the STOP.
 THINK.
 CONNECT.
-Messaging Convention in partnership with the U.S. government, including the White House.
-Campaign messages in Armenian language can be found here.
+Messaging Convention, in partnership with the U.S. government, including the White House.
+Campaign materials in Armenian language can be found here.

 Media Literacy Class at Yerevan School after John Kirakosyan

-October 17, 20161 Who create media messages and what techniques are used to attract my attention?
-How might different audiences understand the same message differently?
+October 17, 20161 Who creates media messages, and what techniques are used to attract our attention?
+How can different audiences interpret the same message in a different way?
 What values are embedded in media messages?
-These and other questions have been discussed during the Media Literacy Class by Dr Rosemarie Conforti organised on October 17, 2016 at the Yerevan School after John Kirakosian by Media Education Center.
-Dr. Conforti is an Associate professor at the Media Studies Department of the Southern Connecticut State University, whose teaching is focused on media literacy education and media criticism.
-She has produced resources helping young women and girls to understand how the media portrais feminization, objectification, and sexualization of women.
+These and other key questions were discussed during a Media Literacy Class led by Dr Rosemarie Conforti.
+The Class was organised by the Media Education Centeron on October 17, 2016, at the Yerevan School named after John Kirakosian.
+Dr. Conforti is an Associate professor in the Media Studies Department of the Southern Connecticut State University.
+Her teaching focuses on media literacy education and media criticism.
+She has developed educational resources that help young women and girls better understand how the media portray feminization, objectification, and the sexualization of women.

 Safer Internet Armenia Program Launched

-Safer Internet Day, the Safer Internet Armenia program is launched aimed at promoting safe and effective usage of the Internet and other ICTs.
-The program has been carried out in Armenia since 2009 and 1 widely supported since 2012, when Orange Armenia joined the initiative in an effort to raise awareness about Internet risks, privacy and security issues through training programs for schools and information campaigns.
-Read reports about Safer Internet Armenia from Panorama, Noyan Tapan.
+On Safer Internet Day, the Safer Internet Armenia program is launched, aimed at promoting the safe and effective use of the Internet and other ICTs.
+The program has been implemented in Armenia since 2009 and has received 1 wide support since 2012, when Orange Armenia joined the initiative to raise awareness of Internet risks, privacy and security issues through training programs for schools and public information campaigns.
+Read reports about Safer Internet Armenia on Panorama and Noyan Tapan.

 Winners of Best Open Lesson, Best Teacher-Parents Meeting Known